O’Neal has 2 interceptions, No. 6 Texas A&M routs Kent State

 UP NEXT

-Kent State: Hosts VMI next Saturday.
+Kent State: Hosts VMI on Saturday.

-Texas A&M: Face Colorado at Denver’s Empower Field at Mile High next Saturday.
+Texas A&M: Face Colorado at Denver’s Empower Field at Mile High on Saturday.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25